-Moreover, ensure you are completing the prerequisites required by each medical school on time.
+Moreover, ensure you are completing the prerequisites required by each school on time to stay on track with the med school app timeline.
 It is also essential to note whether the schools to which you're applying require completing any extracurricular activities.

 As winter begins lifting, it is vital to use this time to collect letters of recommendation from your professors or employers.
 Please note your school's preferences, as they will indicate the number and details of the letters.
 It is best to prepare at least two letters of recommendation from professors and at least one letter from a physician.

-All medical schools set their deadlines.
-Visit each school's website or check the MSAR website to find out which deadlines you must meet.
+All medical schools set their own deadlines.
+Visit each school's website or check the MSAR website to determine each med school’s application process and timeline.
 Be organized, and write the deadlines down to keep yourself from confusing or missing any dates.

-The application process stretches over more than one year, through preparation and interviews.
-It may sound like a long process, but it will be done in no time, as you stay busy
+The timeline to apply to medical schools stretches over more than one year, through preparation and interviews.
+It may sound like a long process, but it will be done in no time, as you stay busy.

-Medical schools will get back to you with updates throughout the year.
+Schools will get back to you with updates throughout the year, so the medical school admission timeline can vary.
 The schools will continue to provide students admission until the end of August, the month before medical school begins.

 Medical schools can waitlist applicants at any stage of the admissions process.
 Waitlisted students may begin receiving admissions around May during their fourth year.

-When it comes to applying to medical school, it's essential to prioritize organization.
-We've laid out the best medical school application timeline to follow to help make the application process easy to follow.
+When it comes to applying to medical school, it's essential to be organized.
+We've laid out the best timeline for applying to medical school to follow and help make the application process easy to follow.

-We know that there is so much data to separate, making it confusing for many, which is why this timeline alleviates that stress, allowing for a more in-depth focus on completing the requirements.
+We know that there is so much data to separate, making it confusing for many.
+Hopefully, our timeline for medical school applications alleviates that stress, allowing for a more in-depth focus on completing the requirements.